Augustronic/FLUX-Pro-Finetuning-UI/.roo/rules/rules.md

 ### 🔄 Project Awareness & Context

-- **Always read `PLANNING.md`** at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
+- **Always read the memory bank files** at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
-- **Check `TASK.md`** before starting a new task.
-If the task isn’t listed, add it with a brief description and today's date.
-- **Use consistent naming conventions, file structure, and architecture patterns** as described in `PLANNING.md`.
+- **Maintain consistent naming conventions, file structure, and architecture patterns** as described in the memory bank.

 ### 🧱 Code Structure & Modularity